AMAUXRIV/AMAUXRIV/README.md

-# 💫 About Me:
+# 🔰 About Me:
-🪃I am a backend engineer who is currently learning and expanding my knowledge in the field of software development
+I am a backend engineer who is currently learning and expanding my knowledge in the field of software development

 ## 🌐 Socials: